Commutative classifying space for simplicial groups: Introduction

-where $S$ denotes the singular functor, the right adjoint of the geometric realization. \end{customcor} As a consequence we can import the results regarding all the interesting examples studied previously, such as \cite{AG15,AGV17,AGLT17,O16,GH19,OW19}, to the simplicial category.
+Consequently, we can import the results regarding all the interesting examples studied previously, such as \cites{AG15,AGV17,AGLT17,O16,GH19,OW19}, to the simplicial category.

-Our simplicial construction has the advantage of making available methods from simplicial homotopy theory that are not available in the original topological construction.
-It would be interesting to understand the homotopical effect of the algebraic modification using model structures.
-The simplicial approach has the potential for further generalization to the category of simplicial sheaves, a direction the authors plan to pursue elsewhere.
+Our simplicial construction has the advantage of making available methods from simplicial homotopy theory that are not available in the original topological construction. {They are motivated by the flexibility of simplicial theory, which naturally accommodates various constructions, such as those in \cite{Vil17} that arise from different cosimplicial structures.} {On the other hand, {using the fact that} geometric realization is part of a Quillen equivalence and {applying} Theorem \ref{thm:B-Wbar}, we {obtain the following} bijections:

-\revC{ We also study what objects does the simplicial set $\Wbar(\tau,K)$ classify.
-The simplicial set $\Wbar(\tau,K)$ is usually not fibrant, so we can't describe the morphism set $[B,\Wbar(\tau,K)]$ in the homotopy category as the set of maps $B\to\Wbar(\tau,K)$ modulo homotopy.
-On the other hand, using that geometric realization is part of a Quillen equivalence and Theorem \ref{thm:B-Wbar} we get bijections

-Therefore, we can take our cue from topology.
-Let $\pi:P\to X$ be a topological principal $G$-bundle equipped with an atlas.
-Then we get an atlas on the pullback $S_\mathscr U\pi$ of $\pi$ along the inclusion $S_\mathscr UX\to SX$ of the simplicial subset of simplices $\sigma:\Delta^n\to X$ which map into $U_i$ for some $i\in I$ (see Construction \ref{cons:S_UP}), but this atlas is in general not regular.
-Therefore, we need a different model than $\Wbar K$ for the classifying object of principal $K$-bundles to which we can get classifying maps induced by not necessarily regular atlases.